Bridging integrated information theory and the free-energy principle in living neuronal networks: Methods

 High-density microelectrode arrays (HD-MEAs, MaxOne, MaxWell Biosystems) were covered with 1 mL of 1\% Tergazyme (Sigma-Aldrich) and left at room temperature for 2 h.
 The detergent was removed with an aspirator, and the chips were rinsed three times with sterilized water.
 Each chip was subsequently soaked in ethanol for 30 min, rinsed three additional times, overlaid with 1 mL of pre-warmed plating medium (Neurobasal Plus, Thermo Fisher Scientific), covered to prevent drying, and maintained in an incubator for at least 2 days.

 After this pretreatment, the chips were rinsed three times with sterile water.
-Polyethylenimine (Supelco) was diluted to 0.07 \% in borate buffer (Thermo Fisher Scientific), and 50 µL were applied to each electrode surface.
+Polyethylenimine (Supelco) was diluted to 0.07 \% in borate buffer (Thermo Fisher Scientific), and 50 µL was applied to each electrode surface.
 The chips were incubated overnight, washed three times and then coated with 50 µL of laminin (20 µg/mL; Sigma-Aldrich).
 After replacing the lids, the chips were incubated for 1 h.

-Pregnant Wistar rats were anesthetized with inhaled isoflurane (Viatris) and euthanised by guillotine decapitation.
-Following abdominal disinfection with ethanol, the uterus was removed and placed in Hank’s Balanced Salt Solution (Life Technologies).
+Pregnant Wistar rats were anesthetized with inhaled isoflurane (Viatris) and euthanized by guillotine decapitation.
+Following abdominal disinfection with ethanol, the uterus was removed and placed in Hanks’ Balanced Salt Solution (Life Technologies).
 Three E18 fetuses were harvested, their brains were removed, and pieces of cerebral cortex were excised for cell seeding.
+The sex of the fetuses was not determined.

 The cortical tissue was transferred to 2 mL of 0.25 \% Trypsin-EDTA (Thermo Fisher Scientific) and incubated for 20 min, with the tube shaken every 5 min.
 The tissue was then transferred to plating medium to stop the enzymatic reaction, gently shaken, and placed in fresh medium.
-Cells were dissociated with trituration pipetting.
+Cells were dissociated with trituration by pipetting.
 One milliliter of the suspension was passed through a 40 µm cell strainer (Falcon).
 Plating medium was added to adjust the density to 38,000 cells per 5 µL.

 The laminin solution was removed from the chip surface, and 50 µL of the cell suspension was applied onto the electrodes.
 The chip was incubated for 120 min to allow cell attachment, after which 0.6 mL of plating medium was added.
 The chip was then maintained in the incubator.
 To prevent evaporation, the chip was covered with its lid, placed with a 35 mm dish of sterilized water inside a 90 mm dish, and kept in an incubator at 36.5 °C in 5 \% CO2.